-- b.
-No ALCOHOL.
-You are still governed by the Mission University Community Standards and Academic Integrity Pledge while traveling in all matters including the alcohol policy. - c.
-DO NOT HAVE ANYTHING TO DO WITH ILLEGAL DRUGS.
+2. No ALCOHOL.
+You are still governed by the Mission University Community Standards and Academic Integrity Pledge while traveling in all matters including the alcohol policy.

+3. DO NOT HAVE ANYTHING TO DO WITH ILLEGAL DRUGS.

-2. Health and Diet
+B. Health and Diet

-- a.
-Be wary of food served by street vendors. - b.
+- 1. Be wary of food served by street vendors. - 2.
 Drink lots of bottled water.
-Watch out for sodium content. - c.
-Keep taking your medications no matter how good you feel. - d.
+Watch out for sodium content. - 3.
+Keep taking your medications no matter how good you feel. - 4.
 Practice good hygiene.
-Wash your hands often; don't chew your fingernails.
+Wash your hands often; don't chew your fingernails. - C. Personal Security - 1.
+Use the same street senses you would in a comparable United States city.

-3. Personal Security

-- a.
-Use the same street senses you would in a comparable United States city. - b.
-Stay close to campus/housing until you can learn from locals where you should and should not go at night. - c.
-Stay with a "buddy" at night; don't abandon a friend - d.
-Always watch your food and drinks. - e.
-The #1 risk to a U.S. study while traveling student is a traffic accident, so: - i.
-Do not rent a car or moped. - ii.
-Be as smart about the cars/buses you get into as you would in the United States. - iii.
-Be extremely attentive as a pedestrian.
-Rules of the road for pedestrians are different in every country. - iv.
-Always carry the following on you: - Copy of the f-page of your passport.
+2. Stay close to campus/housing until you can learn from locals where you should and should not go at night.

+- 3. Stay with a "buddy" at night; don't abandon a friend - 4.
+Always watch your food and drinks. - 5.
+The #1 risk to a U.S. study while traveling student is a traffic accident, so: - Do not rent a car or moped. - Be as smart about the cars/buses you get into as you would in the United States. - Be extremely attentive as a pedestrian.
+Rules of the road for pedestrians are different in every country. - Always carry the following on you: - Copy of the f-page of your passport.
 (Consult with your faculty leader.
 In most countries you will not need your original passport within the city.
 Lock your passport in your suitcase or a safe pl in your room). - Address and phone number for your homestay family or student residence. - Emergency contact number for your program's faculty leader.
-IF YOU ARE IN ANY TROUBLE, YOUR PROGRAM FACULTY-LEADER IS YOUR BEST RESOURCE.
+IF YOU ARE IN ANY TROUBLE, YOUR PROGRAM FACULTY-LEADER IS YOUR BEST RESOURCE. - D. Student Behavior